Alexandru Al. Ioan Cuza: Adoption scandal

 Gender historian Nicoleta Roman uses the Cuza family as a study case of illegitimacy and adultery in the two principalities.
 She notes that the adoption was probably accepted by Elena after her husband's pressures.
 This is also reported by military historian Constantin Chiper, according to whom Elena Cuza was at first "revolted" by the monarch's requests, and remained "profoundly depressed" by his affair.
 The truth concerning Sașa's birth was a matter of public record, and a subject of great irritation for Elena's clan, the Rosettis.
 According to Roman: "Contemporaries knew about [the liaison] and did not refrain from condemning the great prince's immoral behavior, nor from turning the subject into a scandal where the mother was the main culprit."
 Nevertheless, both Alexandru and Dimitrie were still being introduced as orphans.
 In one such version of events, they were presented as Bucharest children, rescued from the 1864 flood.
 Cuza remained adamant that the boys had "no known parents"—this definition is preserved in his testament of January 1873, whereby Elena and the two male heirs are each granted a third of the Cuza family estate.
 The document nominated Metropolitan-Primate Calinic Miclescu and Efrem Ghermani as, respectively, caretaker of the estate and tutor of the Cuza boys.

+Claimant

 With Elena's acquiescence, Maria had been by Alexandru Ioan's side during much of his career, and was found with him when, in February 1866, a "monstrous coalition" conspiracy deposed and exiled Cuza.
 By contrast, George Catargi was involved in the conspiracy on its Masonic side, having joined the Wise Men of Heliopolis Lodge.
 During Cuza's arrest, the conspirators separated Cuza and Maria from Elena, who was left with the two boys.
 Seen as especially dangerous, Librecht was imprisoned by the 1st Chasseurs Battalion.
 He was subject to several quick trials over charges of embezzlement, and, though eventually acquitted, was asked to leave the country.
 In parallel, the deposed monarch was also pressured into exile.
 Elena decided to join him, even as the Rosettis (some of whom had participated in the coup), asked her to sue for a divorce.

 The Cuzas moved periodically, from Austria-Hungary to the Kingdom of Italy, then to the German Empire, at Heidelberg.
-Although Cuza was no longer welcome in Romania, his wife and the two boys made occasional returns to their domain at Ruginoasa.
+Later in 1866, Romanian representatives had selected Carol I as the Domnitor, and had agreed to a dynastic rule under his House of Hohenzollern.
+Although Cuza Sr was no longer welcomed in Romania, his wife and the two boys made occasional returns to their domain at Ruginoasa.
+In mid-1867, Carol visited Elena in Ruginoasa, reportedly informing her that he did not oppose Alexandru Ioan's return as a loyal subject.
 Maria Obrenović followed the Cuzas into exile, accompanied by her nephew Efrem Ghermani.
 In Vienna, she gave birth to another son, Radu.
 Purportedly fathered by a Russian officer (Konstantinovich), he was given the family name Catargi, and grew up to become a Romanian Land Forces general.

-Claimant